code4it-dev/font-checker/README.md

 ## How to use it

-Just load the page, choose a font size (or leave the default) and, if you want, an additional text.
+Just head to [this page](https://code4it-dev.github.io/font-checker), choose a font size (or leave the default) and, if you want, an additional text.

 You will see the list of fonts, each rendered with the font itself.